-Colombia is famed for its breathtaking landscapes and outstanding natural beauty, and nowhere I visited in three and a half weeks was this more apparent than in Minca.
+Colombia is famed for its breathtaking landscapes and outstanding natural beauty, and nowhere I visited was this more apparent than in Minca.
 A small town in Colombia’s Sierra Nevada mountain range, Minca is surrounded by lush green forest, is home to several coffee plantations and offers amazing mountain views.

-Nature lovers are also drawn to Minca for ample bird watching.
+Nature lovers are also drawn to Minca for prime bird watching.
 Colombia has more species of bird than any country in the world, and over 300 species can be found in Minca alone.
-We saw countless species whilst, including a beautiful bottle green hummingbird and the one thing I’d been trying to spot during my whole time in South America – a toucan!
+We saw countless species while out walking, including a beautiful bottle green hummingbird and the one thing I’d been trying to spot during my whole time in South America – a toucan!
 It may have been way too high up to get a photograph, but there’s no mistaking that distinctive orange beak – I was over the moon!

 TIP: The early bird catches the worm in Minca – literally!
 For the best chance of spotting birds you need to get out hiking early, before the heat of midday hits.
 The same applies to Pozo Azul – we first went on a Sunday afternoon and it was so packed we didn’t even bother swimming.
 We went back early the next morning and it was much less crowded, making for perfect photo ops like this:

-Although Casa Elemento is a popular hangout spot, most people we spoke to didn’t recommend staying there.
-We stayed at Casa Loma, the cooler alternative in my eyes.
+Although Casa Elemento is a popular hangout spot, it’s not the best place to stay.
+We stayed at Casa Loma, the much cooler alternative in my eyes.
 It’s also situated high up on a mountainside so offers views to rival Elemento’s – I saw the most beautiful sunsets of my life from up here.
-However there is no route for moto-taxis, so the hike up is pretty (*extremely*) tiring, especially with a backpack on.
-There’s also no WiFi, which some people claim to like but I find very annoying as I like to catch up with my family when I’m having a night in!
+However there is no route for moto-taxis, it’s totally secluded, so the hike up is pretty (*extremely*) tiring, especially with a backpack on.
+There’s also no WiFi, which some people like but I find very annoying as I like to catch up with my family when I’m having a night in!

 TIP: Book your accommodation a few days in advance, as Minca is small but very popular.
 The best hostels tend to get booked up, meaning we had to stay in a dirty dorm with ripped mosquito nets for our first night, before we managed to get in to Casa Loma.
 If you want to snag a private room, I’d recommend booking at least a week ahead.

-Minca is small – there isn’t an abundance of restaurants, but one place definitely worth visiting is Lazy Cat restaurant in the town centre.
+Minca is small – there aren’t heaps of restaurants, but one place definitely worth visiting is Lazy Cat restaurant in the town centre.
 We ate here literally every day.
 The food is good, cheap, and there are a lot of options including some Western, Asian and Mexican dishes.
 Come between 5-7 for happy hour on burgers; 10,000 pesos (about £2.50) including fries.
 Plus they have good WiFi!